-- Assessing Cathay Pacific's key internal controls over derivative financial instruments and hedge accounting; - Inspecting, on a sample basis, Cathay Pacific's hedge documentation and contracts; - Re-performing, on a sample basis, the year end valuations of derivative financial instruments and calculations of hedge effectiveness; and - Obtaining confirmation of year end derivative financial instruments from counterparties on a sample basis.
+- Assessing IT controls and key manual and application controls over Cathay Pacific's revenue systems; - Performing analytical procedures on revenue; and - Inspecting underlying documentation for journal entries related to revenue to assess the timing and fair values of revenues recorded. - Assessing Cathay Pacific's key internal controls over derivative financial instruments and hedge accounting; - Inspecting, on a sample basis, Cathay Pacific's hedge documentation and contracts; - Re-performing, on a sample basis, the year end valuations of derivative financial instruments and calculations of hedge effectiveness; and - Obtaining confirmation of year end derivative financial instruments from counterparties on a sample basis.